What you won’t see in the Mueller report

-WASHINGTON — The special counsel’s Trump-Russia report will be out on Thursday for all to see.
-But not all of it.
+WASHINGTON — The special counsel’s Trump-Russia report will be out on Thursday for all to see – except for portions Attorney General William Barr decided to redact.

 The Democrats’ demands for a full, unredacted version of Robert Mueller’s report are likely to prompt a political and legal battle that could last for months, if not much longer.